 Council Offices, Receptions and Visitor Information Centre

-Tendring District Council offices and leisure centres are now closed to the public to protect you and our staff.
+Tendring District Council offices are open to the public.

-- Online.
-There are many processes that you can complete yourself from the safety of your own home 24 hours per day if you are able.
+- Online - there are many processes that you can complete yourself from the safety of your own home 24 hours per day if you are able, either through this website or by using My Tendring, available at https://tendring-self.achieveservice.com/

 - By telephone – our Customer Service team is manned and able to take your calls (9am to 5pm Monday to Thursday, 4.30pm Friday).
 If you know the team you want to speak to you can dial their direct line, if not call our switchboard on 01255 686868